About

 Theme: Reflection & Practice

-- 3 Thematics / Masterclasses (Breakfast or afternoon Tea):
+- 3 Thematics / Masterclasses (Breakfast or afternoon Tea)

 Phase 3: February – Race Equality Week